SilentVoid13/Silent_Packer/METHODS.md

-This is a very basic explanation of the different file format structures and how does the different encryption methods used by Silent_Crypt work.
+This is a very basic explanation of the different file format structures and how does the different encryption methods used by Silent_Packer work.

 # ELF